The subject of cockapoo crate training raises a lot of heated debate among dog owners.

 Getting your dog to sleep in here at night might be trickier than encouraging him to get in during the day.
 If you have managed to tire him out during the day and waited until he is tired before putting him in then there is more chance of him sleeping quickly and having a peaceful night.

 Some owners choose to put a blanket over the crate to block out the light, while others will put on calming music for him.
-If he starts to cry or protest then try your very best to ignore him, as he should soon calm down.
-If you take him out of his crate at night then it is going to be a lot more difficult to get him used to his crate in the long run.
+If he starts to cry or protest, try your very best to ignore him, as he should soon calm down.
+If you take him out of his crate at night, then it is going to be a lot more difficult to get him used to his crate in the long run.

-By being patient and showing your puppy a lot of love you can help make this crate training a great success.
-It is by no means the only way of training a pup but it is definitely a method that is well worth giving a try if you want to give him the best possible start in his new home.
+By being patient and showing your puppy a lot of love, you can help make this crate training a great success.
+It is by no means the only way of training a pup, but it is a method that is well worth giving a try if you want to give your new cockapoo the best possible start in his new home.